Key takeaways

 Investment implications of dollar trends

 For example, consider the value of an investment in the MSCI European Union (EU) Index.
-In 2022, the index, in local currency terms, suffered a decline of 14.13%.
-However, the net return for a U.S.-based investor in the fund, translated back into dollars, was -19.97%.
-In other words, the strong dollar detracted from the return, resulting in an even larger loss during what was an already challenging environment for equities.
-When the dollar weakens compared to the euro, the net return for U.S. investors is enhanced after the currency exchange.
-This can again be demonstrated using the MSCI EU Index for the three-month period ending March 31, 2023.
-In local currency terms, the index returned 7.49%.
-But after accounting for the currency exchange, the net return for U.S. investors improved modestly to 8.47%.4
+Year-to-date through August 7, 2024, the index, in local currency terms, generated a return of 4.84%.
+However, the net return for a U.S.-based investor in the index, translated back into dollars, was just 3.54%.3 In other words, the stronger dollar resulted in a lower net return for a U.S investor in overseas markets.
+By contrast, when the dollar weakens compared to the euro, it enhances the net return for U.S. investors after the currency exchange.

 Future value of the dollar

-Recent experience exemplifies how currency markets fluctuate, and as Haworth emphasizes, in unpredictable ways.
-Given the sometimes-arbitrary nature of currency movements, it is unlikely to play a decisive role in your investment strategy.
-However, the issue may be worth discussing with your wealth management professional, particularly if your portfolio includes overseas investments.
-It can be beneficial to account for the ways currency trends could impact your investments and potentially influence how you choose to allocate assets within in your portfolio in support of your investing strategy.
+While currency considerations may not play a decisive role in your investment strategy, the issue could be worth discussing with your wealth management professional, particularly if your portfolio includes overseas investments.
+It can be beneficial to account for the ways currency trends might impact your investments and potentially influence how you choose to allocate assets within your portfolio in support of your investing strategy.

 Related articles